The Legal Representation

 • We only charge for legal representation if the lawyer wins the case.

 Due to the lack of protective gear and safety equipment, motorcycle riders will often suffer serious injuries in a motor vehicle accident.
 Whether being struck, forced off the road or hitting debris dropped by other vehicles, a motorcycle wreck can lead to property damage, catastrophic injuries or even wrongful death.
-At The Law Offices of John Phebus, our Glendale motorcycle accident attorneys have more than 20 years of experience helping accident victims recover monetary compensation following an accident.
+At The Law Offices of John Phebus Glendale Criminal and Personal Injury Lawyer, our Glendale motorcycle accident attorneys have more than 20 years of experience helping accident victims recover monetary compensation following an accident.
 Our law firm is dedicated to recovering the maximum compensation possible in your unique situation.
 We understand that a serious accident injury can quickly devastate a family’s finances.
 It is our goal to negotiate a beneficial and fair settlement with the at-fault party’s insurance company in the most efficient, time-sensitive manner possible.
 If a settlement cannot be reached, however, we are fully confident in our ability to represent you in court.

 Is Lane Splitting Legal in Arizona?